We can help you sell your

 Comptometer.
 It was a very popular machine in its day, as attested to by the

-sheer number that have survived and are still available.
+sheer number still available.
 The most

-common versions are found in a tan metal case and sell for under 100 in most cases, but the earliest version came housed in a wooden
+common versions are found in a tan metal case and sell for under $100 in most cases.

 case like the one pictured on the right and is much harder to find.
-These have been known to sell for several
+These

 thousand depending on condition, serial number, and other factors.